whokartikgambhir/whokartikgambhir/README.md

 I'm a **Senior Software Engineer** at [Nagarro](https://www.nagarro.com/), delivering robust backend systems and scalable cloud-native applications.

-With **3.4+ years** of experience, I specialize in building distributed systems, developer tools, onboarding workflows, and internal platforms — primarily in the **Node.js + AWS** ecosystem.
+With more then **3.5+ years** of experience, I specialize in building distributed systems, developer tools, onboarding workflows and internal platforms.

-- 🧠 Strong in architecture, fast in delivery, and mindful of scale.
+- 🧠 Strong in architecture, fast in delivery and mindful of scale.
 - ⚙️ I enjoy tackling real business challenges with clean, performant code.
-- 🚀 Tech that runs fast and makes sense — that’s what I build.
+- 🚀 Tech that runs fast and makes sense - that’s what I build.

+I believe great software solves real problems and empowers people.
+I build fast, think big, and ship smart.

 ---

 ## ⚙️ What I Do

 - 🔁 **Backend Systems @ Scale**
-  Microservices, serverless APIs, and internal tools for global enterprises.
+  Microservices, serverless APIs and internal tools for global enterprises.

 - 📈 **Cloud-Native Solutions**
-  AWS Lambda, API Gateway, S3, DocumentDB, Aurora — the whole stack.
+  AWS Lambda, API Gateway, S3, DocumentDB, Aurora - the whole stack.

 - 💡 **Open Source Tools & Innovation**
   Projects like `GitHub PR Analytics`, `Smart Kafka Debugger`, and `PaperTraderX`.

 - 🤖 **Mentorship & Engineering Culture**
-  From code quality to career advice — I believe in helping devs grow.
+  From code quality to career advice - I believe in helping devs grow.

 ---